Does Your Diabetes Diet Give You What You Need?

 Most Americans don't eat enough fiber.
 So focus on these foods:

 Diabetes makes you more likely to get heart disease.
 So you’ll want to limit unhealthy fat such as saturated fat and trans fats.

 The main sources of saturated fats are cheese, beef, milk, and baked items.

-Avoid artificial trans fats, which are bad for your heart.
+Avoid trans fats, which are bad for your heart.
 Check the ingredients list for "partially hydrogenated" oils.
-Also, know that if a product says "0 grams trans fat," it may actually have up to half a gram of trans fat per serving, which can add up.
+Also, know that if a product says "0 grams trans fat," it may actually have up to half a gram of trans fat per serving.

 - Choose lean cuts of meat.

 - Don't fry foods.
 Instead, you can bake, broil, grill, roast, or boil.

 - Choose low-fat or fat-free dairy foods.
 Include them in your daily carbohydrate count.

 - Use vegetable cooking spray or cholesterol-lowering margarine that has stanols or sterols.

 - Pick liquid vegetable oils instead of animal fat.